 - The name, address, email address and job description of the person you are visiting

-- A telephone number on which your business partner can preferably be reached 24/7
+- A telephone number where your business partner can preferably be reached 24/7

 - Your accommodation location in Canada and an agreement on how to share the cost of the trip

 - The relationship between your employer and the Canadian organisation you are visiting